vishvAsa/notes/general_biology/organism/heredetary_info/evolution/_index.md

 Traits are passed on across generations by the means of programs which are recorded when an offspring is created.

+## Natural selection
-### Natural selection
+Natural selection favors the survival of the fittest:
-Natural selection favors the survival of the fittest: a tautology, since 'fittest' is defined in terms of ability to survive and transmit the high-fitness characteristics.
+a tautology, since 'fittest' is defined in terms of ability to survive and transmit the high-fitness characteristics.
+Better phrasing - long term survival of the better integrated
+(this sometimes implies an adaption that is suboptimal in the short term).

+## Adaptation
+Adaptation that's too effective is a net looser!+++(5)+++
+If a parasite rapidly multiplies and spreads in a host population, reducing it's size -
+that could lead to extinction.
+Another example - modern humans vs ecology.